Coworking Space Layout

 Considering your clientele, their work style, and privacy needs, the layout of the coworking space will differ.
 Individual freelancers cherish flexibility and usually work in shared areas.
 Startups, or those seeking a quiet environment, would opt for a private office.
 There's also a category of professionals who occasionally hold client meetings and negotiations, they need a conference room with projecting tools and whiteboards.

-If you're not 100 percent sure about your audience, the safest option would be offering various work environments—including floating and dedicated desks, private offices and meeting rooms.
+If you're not 100 percent sure about your audience, the safest option would be offering various work environments across your floor plan—including floating and dedicated desks, private offices and meeting rooms.
 This way, you can attract people with different requirements and expectations.